PJ789/Syonara/README.md

 # Syonara
 Arduino SS Micro (Leonardo) firmware for a Razer Cynosa Lite, AK5000, or similar single zone RGB keyboard.

-This firmware is designed for an SS Micro Arduino MCU board (based on the ATMega32u4, similar to a Leonardo).
+This firmware is designed for an SS Micro Arduino MCU board (based on the ATMega32u4, similar to a Leonardo or Pro Micro).

-The firmware suppports all keys, single zone RGB backlighting, Caps/Num/Shift lock LED functions.
+The firmware suppports all keys, single zone RGB backlighting, Caps/Num/Shift lock Neopixel LED functions.

-It assumes the complete replacement of the original MCU with an SS Micro, a keyboard scanning circuit using two 4017 decade counters to scan the 20 matrix columns in tandem,  a 75HC165 shift register providing parallel to serial output from the matrix rows, a strip of WS2812 Neopixels to replace the original keyboard status LEDs, and a PWM amplifier circuit to power the RGB backlights.
+It assumes the complete replacement of the original MCU circuit with an SS Micro, a keyboard scanning circuit using two 4017 decade counters to scan the 20 matrix columns in tandem, a 74HC165 shift register providing parallel to serial output from the matrix rows, a strip of WS2812 Neopixels to replace the original keyboard status LEDs, and a PWM amplifier circuit to power the RGB backlights.

 ## Motivation - Why do this to a working keyboard?